 WHO: Parents, youth, educators and advocates.
-Featured guests/speakers will be...

-[include names, affiliation/organization].
+Featured guests/speakers will be... [include names, affiliation/organization].

-[City, State] - On [Day, Month/Date], members of [organization name and description (for example: a youth-led community organization)] are bringing their voices to the 6th Annual National Week of Action Against School Pushout by [activity description].
+[City, State] - On [Day, Month/Date], members of [organization name and description (for example: a youth- led community organization)] are bringing their voices to the 8th Annual National Week of Action Against School Pushout by [activity description].
 The event will be held at [location and time.]

-[Name of Organization] will join communities in more than 50 cities across the county to demand that our school systems adopt positive approaches to addressing behavior instead of relying on zero tolerance discipline policies, school police and other punitive practices that push young people out of school.
+[Name of Organization] will join communities in more than 28 cities across the county to demand that our school systems implement positive approaches to addressing behavior instead of relying on zero tolerance discipline policies, school police and other punitive practices that push young people out of school.
 In our city [add a sentence to two of local data on suspensions/expulsions; racial disparities; or other relevant local issues.]

-The Week of Action, which will take place from October 3 to October 11, is coordinated by the Dignity in Schools Campaign (DSC), a national coalition of 98 organizations led by youth, parents, educators, civil rights leaders and social justice advocates that promotes alternatives to zero-tolerance discipline policies.
-Such policies have been found to result in much higher suspension and expulsion rates and referrals to law enforcement, often for minor misbehavior, fueling a "school-to-prison" pipeline.
+The Week of Action, which will take place from October 21 to October 29, is coordinated by the Dignity in Schools Campaign (DSC), a national coalition of over 100 organizations led by youth, parents, educators, civil rights leaders and social justice advocates that promotes alternatives to zero-tolerance discipline policies and are calling for local and state decision makers to end the privatization of schools using public schools which eliminates access to quality education and resources for students in underserved areas.

-During the Week of Action, DSC member organizations will hold rallies, marches, forums and trainings calling on states and school districts to shift funding from hiring school police to hiring more counselors and implementing positive discipline practices that build healthy relationships and treat discipline as a teaching moment.
-[Your organization], along with other DSC members, will also be calling on school districts to address disparities in punishment and referrals of students to the criminal justice system, which disproportionately affect low-income youth, youth of color, LGBTQ students, and those with disabilities.
+During the Week of Action, DSC member organizations will hold rallies, marches, forums and trainings that lift up the educational rights of students and demand that states and school districts divest in school police and invest in more counselors and the implementation of positive discipline practices that build healthy relationships and treat discipline as a teaching moment.
+[Your organization], along with other DSC members, will also be calling on school districts to address disparities in punishment and referrals of students to the criminal justice system, which disproportionately affect low-income youth, Black youth and other youth of color, LGBTQ students, and those with disabilities.